summermk/gather2016/README.md

 # Coding for little humans

-This is the slides from my presentation.
+You can find the slides from my presentation at Gather NZ and the links below.

 ## Links for some of the groups:
 * [Code Club Aotearoa](http://www.codeclub.nz/)